Andreas-Weilinghoff/whisper_desktop_app/README.md

 ### Windows

-1. Download and double-click the `main_app.exe` file inside 'dist' folder.
+1. Download and double-click the `main_app.exe` file inside 'dist' folder (If you are choosing to build the app).
 2. Ensure `ffmpeg` is installed and added to your system `PATH`.
 3. Select an audio file, configure options, and start transcription.